scallop-lang/scallop-lang.github.io/md/ssft22/lab2.md

  <img src="/img/summer_school/lab1/mnist_example.png" width="300"/>
 </div>

-Please download and extract [lab2.tar](/ssft22/labs/lab2.tar), and follow the instructions in the Jupyter Notebook.
+Please download and extract [lab2.tar](/ssft22/labs/lab2.tar), and follow the instructions in the Jupyter Notebook `lab2_mnist.ipynb`.

 ## Jupyter Notebook with VSCode (Optional)
 The Jupyter Notebook is a web application for interactive python documents.